BoiseCodeWorks/castle-grimtol/readme.md

 	},
 	- Items: ["messenger overcoat"],
 	- Exits: ['North', 'West']

+- War Room
+	- Description: "Steping into the war room you see several maps spread across tables.
+On the maps many of the villages have been marked for purification.
+You also notice several dishes of prepared food to the side perhaps the war council will be meeting soon.",
+	- Actions: {
+		- use Vial: "As you are staring around the room you realize the vial is likely the deadly poisen that the guards have been putting on their arrowheads.
+Looking for the most ornate cups you drain the vial into the cup then toss the vial out the window.", },
+	- Items: ["Window"],
+	- Exits: ['South']

 ### Victory Conditions
 You will likely succeed or fail in this game Here are some messages